Agoric/documentation/main/guides/zoe/proposal.md

 having one gives you the right to participate in that contract instance, for example, by making offers in it.

 There are two main ways for contract users to get an invitation:
-- If you create the contract instance, you get a special creator invitation.
+- If you create the contract instance, the contract might supply a special creator invitation.
 - Someone (possibly you) who holds the right objects has created an invitation for a contract instance and gives it to you in some way.
 This could've been by sending it to you, posting it on a public online location, etc. It doesn't matter (nor does Zoe specify or have any requirements) how or why it got to you, only that you have it.